tylerneylon/small_notes/mind_model/mind_model.md

    experiment could measure.
 It's an extraordinary claim, and the onus of proof is on your side, not on mine.

-INSERT SEGUE HERE
+The discussion might continue.
+It's slippery because we all *do* have some internal, private experiences that are difficult to measure scientifically.
+And, at first glance, it does feel like any simple piece of code that produces English sentences couldn't possibly experience the nuanced world that we do.

+Fundamentally, we're arguing about whether or not something can exist: a digital mind with subjective internal experiences like our own.

 ## The Positive Argument

-What does this mind model contribute to the above discussion?
+Can this mind model add any insight to the debate?

-The negative arguments are like people discussing the possibility of human flight before airplanes were invented.
+The negative arguments are akin to people discussing the possibility of human flight before airplanes were invented.
 (Admittedly, that's a biased simile.)
 But a great counterargument to "people will never fly" is "I made an airplane."
 I realize the mind model presented here is untested, incomplete, and in need of